RP flag blooper in New York not intentional—US embassy

 Antonio J. Montalvan II writes an informative article in his Inquirer column on Blessed John Henry Newman.

-John Henry Newman coincides with the momentous UK visit of Pope Benedict XVI.
+The beatification of John Henry Newman coincides with the momentous UK visit of Pope Benedict XVI.
 In his article, Montalvan focuses on Newman's pronouncements on education, citing the volume of lectures on “The Idea of a University” that Newman wrote as rector of the then newly established Catholic University of Ireland.
 Here are some excerpts from that column.

 /